 Despite being a decent finding, it does have a bunch of loopholes.
 Firstly, the study was conducted only among men hence cannot be considered to be gender neutral.
 Regardless of its claims, any physical activity conducted for even less than an hour will naturally burn more calories than lounging in a hot tub.

 Health Benefits Of Daily Exercise

 One who isn’t making time for exercise today will have to make time for disease tomorrow.
 The chances that an average human being would be unaware of the health benefits of daily exercise are unlikely.
 Right from childhood, we have been taught the importance of at least 30 minutes of regular physical activity.
 If you still want to take a sneak peek at it, here are the positive changes that happen to you with daily exercise.2

 - Boosts heart health by making it stronger by lowering the risk of heart diseases and hypertension.

-- Strengthens your
+- Strengthens your bones and muscles.

 - Improves mental health and reduces stress.

 - Maintains blood sugar levels and prevents the onset of diabetes.